OpenMICG/mcg/README.md

 # Introduction

-We are on the verge of releasing the code in the upcoming days, so please stay tuned for updates.
+We are on the verge of releasing the code in the upcoming days, so please stay tuned for updates!